 Connect to the server for the desired Domo instance.

-Specify the types of cards that are pulled into Domo (KPI cards, document cards, custom Apps, etc.).
+Specify the types of Cards that are pulled into Domo (Visualization Cards, document Cards, custom Apps, etc.).

 Downloading the plugin